Digging Deeper into … Time (all classes)

 - How long is it from the start of the 11 o’clock break to the start of the next break?

 In Operation Maths, empty number lines are presented as a viable alternative, to the traditional column method approach, for calculating time.
-In many other countries, the traditional column method used for calculations involving units, ten, hundreds etc., is not encouraged, or not used at all, for calculations involving hours, minutes etc. However, as the Irish curriculum for Mathematics still specifies the use of subtraction to solve elapsed time problems, Operations Maths has opted to present both ways in the books.
+In many other countries, the traditional column method used for calculations involving units, ten, hundreds etc., is not encouraged, or not used at all, for calculations involving hours, minutes etc. However, as our Primary Mathematics Curriculum here in Ireland, still specifies the use of subtraction to solve elapsed time problems, Operations Maths has opted to present both ways in the books.

 To view an excellent video of students solving elapsed time problems using an empty time line, please click here.